SolidRun/atf-marvell/docs/plat/marvell/armada/doimage.rst

 This use case prevents the private keys from sharing across all hosts able to build flash images.

-The above reqirement is covered by client-server split-execution doimage model.
+The above requirement is covered by client-server split-execution doimage model.

 :WARNING:
        The client-server model of the image formatter is supplied in a form of